Shena Simon Campus

 This vocational course focuses on experience based learning and engaging in counselling work in real-life situations to help students develop into a skilled, reflective practitioner able to develop and maintain short and long-term counselling relationships.

-This full time course requires a significant time commitment due to its nature; students will undertake workshops days, placement, casework supervision and extra study outside of classes.
+This part-time course requires a significant time commitment due to its nature; students will undertake workshops days, placement, casework supervision and extra study outside of classes.

-To be eligible for this course, you will need to have previously completed a Level 3 Certificate in Counselling Skills, or be suitably qualified in a related subject.
+To be eligible for this course you will need to have previously completed a Level 3 Certificate in Counselling Skills.

 Candidates with exceptional experience in other professional roles are also encouraged to apply; we also welcome applications from colleagues in related fields.

-There is a varied range of assessment methods including assignments, practical observations, reflective writing, and presentations.
+You'll be assessed through a variety of methods including assignments, practical observations, reflective writing, and presentations.